 Even the Hadith mentioned above is considered dhaif jiddan (very weak) because one of its narrators, named Ubaid Al-Athar, was judged as munkar al-hadith (rejected in hadith).

-The specific reasons for the revelation (asbabul wurud) of Hadiths related to sports are not found, but the general/macro asbabul wurud can be understood from the socio-historical context in which these Hadiths were conveyed.
+The asbabul wurud (specific reasons for the revelation) of Hadiths related to sports are not found, but the general/macro asbabul wurud can be understood from the socio-historical context in which these Hadiths were conveyed.
 Some key points the author can summarize include: 1) In the early era of Islam, Muslims often faced inhumane treatment from the disbelievers and polytheists who were displeased with the arrival of Islam.
 To defend themselves, Muslims had to engage in combat, leading to wars.
 At that time, a formal military system had not yet been established, so every Muslim had the role of a soldier.
 Archery was crucial because it allowed them to target enemies from a great distance.
 Therefore, an archery force was realistic for combating enemies.
 It is very understandable that the Prophet motivated his companions to be enthusiastic in practicing archery skills.
 All these efforts were part of the Prophet’s strategy to prepare a strong force capable of defeating the enemies of Islam.
 Additionally, horses were used as vehicles for warfare; 2) Archery and horseback riding were traditions of the Arab ancestors; 3) Proficiency in archery and horseback riding was necessary for meeting daily needs, such as hunting wild animals.
 These socio-historical reasons largely explain why many Hadiths about archery and horseback riding were conveyed by the Prophet Muhammad SAW.

 The Hadith narrated by Jabir bin Abdillah does not directly instruct Muslims to teach their children the three skills of swimming, archery, and horseback riding.
 In reality, what is often cited as the basis is not a Hadith, but rather a saying of Umar bin Khattab: "Teach your children horseback riding, swimming, and archery."
 In many contexts, this saying is frequently considered a Hadith of the Prophet.
 Literalist proponents interpret and understand this saying as it is stated.
 Armed with this belief, they incorporate archery, swimming, and horseback riding into formal education curricula.
 The recent proliferation of archery and horseback riding classes in various Islamic schools reflects a literal understanding of this Hadith.
 For them, archery is more than just an ordinary sport; practicing archery is seen as reviving the Sunnah of the Prophet.